Consolidated Steel Corporation: Wilmington shipyard

 The Consolidated Steel Wilmington shipyard (33.76767°N 118.27254°W) in Wilmington, California was an emergency yard built in 1941 in the Port of Los Angeles West Basin after Consolidated Steel was awarded Maritime Commission contracts.
 At its peak, it employed 12,000 people, working on eight shipways on the 95-acre facility at 1100 W Harry Bridges Blvd, Wilmington.
 Production peaked on May 29, 1944, when it launched three large ships in only a 2 1/2-hour period.
 The yard was built as a temporary facility and, like most such war plants, it was closed after the war ended.

 Together, the shipyards ranked Consolidated 29th among United States corporations in the value of wartime production contracts.

 Fifteen of the C1-B were built with steam turbines supplied by Joshua Hendy Iron Works ("JH") instead of those built by Westinghouse ("WH").
 Hendy also provided the 36 triple expansion steam engines that went into the patrol frigates.

+The yard changed to a 2-shift rotation (10.5 hours) on June 12, 1944.